Iranian Hacker Group APT34 Target LinkedIn Users with Three New Malware

 Iranian Hacking Skills Evolve

 The FireEye post stated that, “The identification of new malware and the creation of additional infrastructure to enable such campaigns highlights the increased tempo of these operations in support of Iranian interests.”
 This attack indicates Iran has advanced by added three new malwares to thier hacking tools.
 After a victim accepts the LinkedIn connection, the hacker sends a private message asking the target to check the accuracy of a supposed business file.
 In the sample contained by FireEye, the attachment is a malicious Microsoft Excel spreadsheet (seen in the LinkedIn screenshot from FireEye).
-The Excel spreadsheet drops a MS Word document located in C:\Users\
+The Excel spreadsheet drops a MS Word document located in C:\Users\\.templates which is really and executable files.
+The executable file creates scheduled tasks and collects data on the infected machine.

 Three malwares are used in this cyber attack.
 The goal appears to be to collect infected system information, upload files and to download more malware.